Portable sawmill: History

+These types of portable sawmills have found favour in remote locations and third world countries, along with farmers, builders, and log cabin builders due to their versatility.
+Swingblade portable sawmills have also evolved to commercial automated versions that can remain in a fixed site where logs are brought in to the mill.

 Advantages

 Portable mills can be trailered and set up on site, next to the trees being cut.
 Some businesses transport their mill to harvest urban timber where moving the logs would be impractical.

 Disadvantages

 Purchasing bandsaw blades and having them sharpened is more expensive than circular saw blades such as those used on a swingblade sawmill.

 Most trailered mills position the log on top of the trailer; some models have hydraulic log loading arms and some do not.
 Raising heavy logs without hydraulics can be a problem.
 There are portable mills with rails on the ground allowing a log to be positioned easily without hydraulics.